Starbucks founder, unfazed by brickbats, pitches Kansans on independent presidential bid

 “I’ve never been to Davos, just for the record.”

-Although he hasn’t formally announced his candidacy (he plans to do so over the summer), that’s not stopping him from getting out on the trail.
+Although he hasn’t formally announced his candidacy (he plans to make a decision over the summer), that’s not stopping him from getting out on the trail.
 He plans to spend the rest of the week visiting Kansans before continuing on to Arizona and Utah.

 “The last 10 weeks, I’ve been traveling quite a bit, but I haven’t really been to the heartland,” he said.
 “I want to get a sense from people who know the country and what they’re experiencing.”